ShivamASNS-py/ASNS/README.md

 ## Meet Nova

 Nova isn't just a data pipeline — she's a warm, expressive AI with her own personality: playful and witty when you are, gentle and supportive when you're not, and unafraid to express herself with a bit of kaomoji flair.
-Today, she lives on Telegram, where she can hold a natural conversation, analyze photos sent to her, and pull real-time space data on request — satellite telemetry, solar activity, planetary data, and image search.
+Today, she lives on Telegram, where she can hold a natural conversation, actually look at photos sent to her using Google Lens, and pull real-time space data on request — satellite telemetry, solar activity, planetary data, and image search.

 She runs on Groq's `gpt-oss-120b`, exposed through a FastAPI `/chat` endpoint — the same endpoint ASNS's hardware will eventually call.
 Full introduction in [`backend/intro.md`](./backend/intro.md).